HyejunJeong/typosquatting-detector/README.md

 #### ClientImpl

 (TBA)
 This serves as the Worker Node.
 It reports itself for duty to the Master Node, and waits for the Master Node to assign it a URL to crawl.
 Once it receives the URL, it checks if the page exists, and if it does, it crawls it using headless chrome, collects the html code, and takes a screenshot of the page.
-Finally, it will report the html code and screenshot back to the Master Node.
+Finally, it will report the html code and screenshot back to the Master Node in .txt format.

 ### Third-Party Resources